Legal Advice for “Liens in Bankruptcy” — 34 results

 This guide explains the requirements for avoiding a judicial lien on one's residence in a Massachusetts Chapter 7 Bankruptcy Case.
 What is a Judicial Lien?
 A judicial lien is a lien on... more

-Written by attorney Yan Rudikh, about 1 month ago.
+Written by attorney Yan Rudikh, 5 months ago.

 When you file for bankruptcy there is an automatic stay put on any pending lawsuits or judgments against you thanks to the protection offered by bankruptcy laws in the United States.
 This... more

-Written by attorney Paul W. Caprara, about 1 year ago.
+Written by attorney Paul W. Caprara, over 1 year ago.

 Under certain circumstances federal income taxes owed can be discharged in a Chapter 7 bankruptcy filing (see corresponding legal guide), however a federal tax lien that has been properly... more